What to do if someone uses your address without permission?

 Now, there are four courses of action you can take:

-1. Return or refuse unwanted mail that’s addressed to you
+1. Return or refuse unwanted mail that’s addressed to you.

-2. Contact the sender to let them know they have an outdated address
+2. Contact the sender to let them know they have an outdated address.

-3. Report potential mail fraud to the Post Office
+3. Report potential mail fraud to the Post Office.

 4. Alert other authorities, such as the police, about possible federal crimes.

-See which option below suits you best.
+See which of the options below suits you best.

 1. Return or refuse the mail that was sent to you without your permission